amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-7-algorithms-essentials.md

 **Steps:**

-1. Initialize two arrays of integers.
+For two given collections:

-2. Create an array to hold the merged result.
+1. Create an array to hold the merged result.
-3. Copy the elements of the first array into the merged array.
+2. Copy the elements of the first array into the merged array.
-4. Copy the elements of the second array into the merged array, starting after the last element of the first array.
+3. Copy the elements of the second array into the merged array, starting after the last element of the first array.

-5. Optionally, Iterate through the merged array to verify that the elements have been combined.
+Optionally, Iterate through the merged array to verify that the elements have been combined.

 ##### Simple Merge Algorithm with Lists